United States Board on Geographic Names: Operation

 The board has developed principles, policies, and procedures governing the use of domestic and foreign geographic names, including underseas.
 The BGN also deals with names of geographical features in Antarctica via its Advisory Committee on Antarctic Names.

 The Geographic Names Information System, developed by the BGN in cooperation with the US Geological Survey, includes topographic map names and bibliographic references.
 The names of books and historic maps which confirm the feature or place name are cited.
 Variant names, alternatives to official federal names for a feature, are also recorded.

 The BGN has members from six federal departments as well as the Central Intelligence Agency, the US Government Publishing Office, the Library of Congress, and the US Postal Service.
 The BGN rules on hundreds of naming decisions annually and stores over two million geographical records in its databases at geonames.usgs.gov.
 State and local governments and private mapping organizations usually follow the BGN's decisions.

 The BGN has an executive committee and two permanent committees with full authority: the 10- to 15-member Domestic Names Committee and the 8- to 10-member Foreign Names Committee.
 Both comprise government employees only.
 Each maintains its own database.

 The BGN does not create place names but responds to proposals for names from federal agencies; state, local, and tribal governments; and the public.
 Any person or organization, public or private, may make inquiries or request the board to render formal decisions on proposed new names, proposed name changes, or names that are in conflict.
 Generally, the BGN defers federal name use to comply with local usage.
 There are a few exceptions.
 For example, in rare cases where a locally used name is very offensive, the BGN may decide against adoption of the local name for federal use.

 Special situations

 The BGN does not translate terms, but instead accurately uses foreign names in the Roman alphabet.
 For non-Roman languages, the BGN uses transliteration systems or creates them for less well-known languages.

 The BGN does not recognize the use of the possessive apostrophe and has only granted an exception five times during its history, including one for Martha's Vineyard, Massachusetts.
-(Note: Apart from Martha's Vineyard: Carlos Elmer's Joshua View, Arizona; Clark's Mountain, Oregon; Ike's Point, New Jersey; and John E's Pond, Rhode Island.)
+(Note: Apart from Martha's Vineyard: Carlos Elmer's Joshua View in Arizona; Clark's Mountain in Oregon; Ike's Point in New Jersey; and John E's Pond in Rhode Island.)

 In federal mapping and names collection efforts, there is often a phase lag where a delay occurs in adoption of a locally used name.
 Sometimes the delay is several decades.
 Volunteers in the Earth Science Corps are used to assist the US Geological Survey in collecting names of geographic features.